Backgrounder: Deepfakes in 2022

 - Journalists, community leaders and civic activists will have their reputation and credibility attacked, building on existing forms of online harassment and violence that predominantly target women and minorities.
 A number of attacks using modified videos have already been made on women journalists, as in the case of the prominent Indian journalist Rana Ayyub.

-- Undermine the possibilities of using video as evidence of human rights abuses
+- Undermine the possibilities of using video as evidence of human rights abuses and crimes, hampering accountability and justice.

 What are the available solutions?